Contributing to easy.gems#

 Adding text articles#

-easy.gems uses reStructuredText (reST) as markup language for text articles.
-Please refer to the linked document for a general introduction into reST.
-Below are some further tricks for writing special content blocks:
+easy.gems uses reStructuredText (reST) or MyST markdown as markup language for text articles.
+Please refer to the linked documents for introductions to the formats.
+Using MyST has the advantage that it is mostly compatible with the syntax of gitlab/github and HegdeDoc pads.
+Below are some further tricks for writing special content blocks in reST:

 Adding Math#